 The year was also the busiest in recent years in terms of airport expansion.
 In 2018, we completed the expansion of Terminals 2 and 3 before the security checkpoint and the construction of a new walkway from the metro directly to the security checkpoint and SAS Fast Track.
-We expanded the security checkpoint to twice the size and doubled the size of the passenger area between Pier direct routes from Copenhagen to global destinations, 41 outside Europe

-A and Pier B. Construction is now complete and the many construction walls have been removed
+We expanded the security checkpoint to twice the size and doubled the size of the passenger area between Pier direct routes from Copenhagen to global destinations, 41 outside Europe A and Pier B. Construction is now complete and the many construction walls have been removed.

-In addition to this, we invested in aircraft stands, technology and IT - and to help our neighbours in Tarnby and Dragør, we expanded the very busy roundabout at the end of Amager Strandvej at the airport entry.
+In addition to this, we invested in aircraft stands, technology and IT - and to help our neighbours in Tårnby and Dragør, we expanded the very busy roundabout at the end of Amager Strandvej at the airport entry.

-Construction of the future Pier F and a brand-new passport control is well under way.
+Construction of the future Pier E and a brand-new passport control is well under way.
 The first part will be ready in 2019.
 We are also renovating the area in front of Terminals 2 and 3 and the new Nordic Choice airport hotel and conference centre is under construction.
 The hotel is scheduled for completion in 2020.

-In future construction projects we will further increase our focus on environment, health and safety and work with our partners and suppliers to build more sustainably and improve the working environment on our construction sites inconvenience, so we would like to thank passengers, employees, airlines, authorities, collaboration partners and neighbours for their continued patience and flexibility.
+In future construction projects we will further increase our focus on environment, health and safety and work with our partners and suppliers to build more sustainably and improve the working environment on our construction sites.